 - Guidance for Developing Quality Systems for Environmental Programs (G-1) - November 2002, EPA/240/B-02/008.
 Guidance on developing and documenting the elements of a functional quality system in organizations that carry out environmental data operations within, or on behalf of, EPA.

-- EPA Checklist for Reviewing Quality Management Plans (DOCX)(13 pp, 46 K) - Version 3, February 2012.
-Checklist for reviewing EPA Quality Management Plans submitted to the Quality Staff for Agency approval.
-This checklist was developed solely for the Quality Staff to use in reviewing Agency QMPs.
+- Quality Management Plan Checklist - Version 4, March 2020.
+Checklist for reviewing EPA Quality Management Plans submitted to the Enterprise Quality Management Division (EQMD) for Agency approval.
+This checklist was developed solely for the EQMD to use in reviewing Agency QMPs.
 However, it may be used to review QMPs submitted to your organization.
 If so, you will need to remove any requirements specific to EPA and tailor the checklist to emphasize those elements important to your organization and the proposed work.

 - Introduction to Quality Management Plans.
 This half-day course describes the EPA policies and specifications of Quality Management Plans.
 It presents information that must be addressed in a Quality Management Plan that satisfies EPA policy.